kashodiya/my-open-webui/README.md

 - KISS - Keep it simple, stupid
 - Scale, performance and security are not primary focus.
 Primary focus is to get things done quickly

-## What you will get?
+## What you will be installed?
+- An EC2 will be created and following softwares will be installed in it:
     - Open WebUI
     - Portainer (Web based Docker management)
     - Code-server (VSCode on EC2 in your browser)
     - LiteLLM (Gateway to Bedrock)
+    - Jupyter Lab
     - Caddy (reverse proxy and authetication server)

 ## SETUP GUIDE
 ### Install Terraform